vdhamer/Photo-Club-Hub/.github/README.md

 3. in the case of Fotogoep Waalre, some member data is not yet available online in a machine-readable form and is thus added programmatically instead.
 This is done in [this file](https://github.com/vdhamer/PhotoClubWaalre/blob/main/Fotogroep%20Waalre/ViewModel/FotogroepWaalre/FGWMembersProvider%2BinsertSomeHardcodedMemberData.swift).
    Examples of this hardcoded data include the club's officials (e.g. Chairman) and the date of birth of member.

-Again, this is not desirable.
+Again, these 3 gaps need fixing.
 Some of these issues are addressed [below](#a-better-approach).

 ### The Data Model

-Here are the three central concepts (aka tables or struct types).
-The number of tables should roughly double in the future.
+Here are the three central concepts (also know as database entities or tables or struct types).

-Note that the tables are fully "normalized" (in the relational database sense), meaning that redundancy in the stored data has been minimized.
+Note that the tables are fully "normalized" in the relational database sense, meaning that redundancy in the data as stored has been minimized.
-Optional properties in the database with names like `town_` have a corresponding computed non-optional property like `town` that always returns a value (such as "Unknown town").
+Optional properties in the database with names like `town_` have a corresponding computed property that is not optional like `town`.
+Essentially `town` always returns a string value such as "Unknown town".

 [![Product schema][product-schema]](https://github.com/vdhamer/PhotoClubWaalre/blob/main/Assets.xcassets/images/Schema.imageset/Schema.png)